-Gary Rutkowski answers our July classic movie questionnaire.
+Gary Rutkowki answers our August classic film questionnaire.

 2.)
 What do you consider to be his three best performances?

 10.)
-What Bogart movie you’ve already seen, would you like to see again right now?
+What Paul Newman movie you’ve already seen would you like to see again right now?